mtklr/howard/README.md

 It should appear under Screen Savers in System Preferences.

-It's running on 10.10.1/Yosemite; older versions, ymmv.
+It's running on 10.11.1/El Capitan; older versions, ymmv.